elopio/docs/source/includes/_simplifiedAPI.md

 * **`creationTime`** (number) Timestamp when the Ethereum block containing the Market creation was created, in seconds.
 * **`creationBlock`** (number) Number of the Ethereum block containing the Market creation.
 * **`creationFee`** (number) Fee paid by the Market Creator to create the Market, in ETH.
-* **`reportingFeeRate`** (number) Percentage rate of ETH sent to the Reporting Window containing the Market whenever shares are settled.
-Reporting fees are later used to pay REP holders for Reporting on the Outcome of Markets.
+* **`reportingFeeRate`** (number) Percentage rate of ETH sent to the Fee Window containing the Market whenever shares are settled.
+Reporting Fees are later used to pay REP holders for Reporting on the Outcome of Markets.
 * **`marketCreatorFeeRate`** (number) Percentage rate of ETH paid to the Market creator whenever shares are settled.
 * **`marketCreatorFeesCollected`** (number|null) Amount of fees the Market creator collected from the Market, in ETH.
 * **`category`** (string) Name of the category the Market is in.